The64thGamer/cheeseepedia/content/wiki/Tribute to Abbey Road.md

 * Jeff Howell - Song writer / Background vocalist
 * Kathy Norman - Show programmer

 ## Trivia ##

 * This show was the first to feature Shalisa Sloan as the voice of Mitzi.
 She was only 11-years-old when she got the part.
 * This show was also the first to feature Rick Bailey as a lead vocalist, although not as Beach Bear, but as the Moon in 'Golden Slumbers'.
 Previously, he had done instrumental work and back-up vocals for the band, but this is his first time singing lead.
-He would end up replacing Aaron Fechter as the voice of Beach Bear in the following showtape, [[RAE Christmas '82]].
+He would end up replacing Aaron Fechter as the voice of Beach Bear in the following showtape, [RAE Christmas '82]({{< ref "wiki/RAE Christmas '82.md" >}}).
 * This is Aaron Fechter's final show recording any new vocals for Beach Bear.
 Anytime his Beach Bear voice is heard following this tape, it's through reused segments.
 * 'Louisiana' is an original song by the voice of Fatz, Burt 'Sal' Wilson.
 * 'Child of the' Rock is an original song by the voice of Dook, Duke Chauppetta.